- 93 - over 99.5 % Effective

 How effective is the vaginal ring?

-If used correctly the ring is at least 99% effective at preventing pregnancy.
+If used correctly the vaginal ring can be over 99% effective at preventing pregnancy.
 If you forget to put a new ring in, use it incorrectly or take certain medications, it might only be 93% effective.

 How does the vaginal ring work?